CharlieDigital/chrlschn/src/content/pages/kdramas.md

 ### *Doom at Your Service*

 A show with an interesting premise at the core and the interlocking of the fate of the male and female leads.
 Strong performances by them, but some weak performances by the supporting cast.

+### *See You in My 19th Life*

+Absolutely loved the premise and the excellent performance by Shin Hae Sun, but falls apart a bit by the middle of the series and let down a bit by the weaker supporting cast.

 ### *Crash Course in Romance*